 How long does it take to get the placement test results?

 Students receive their placements results immediately after testing.

 What if I have doubts about my placement result?

 The placement test is one of the many ways to measure a the proficiency of a language learner, and there are many factors that can influence test results including familiarity with technology, test anxiety, and jet lag.
 The test result offers a beginning point for a student to start the registration process, but does not limit the student.
 Our friendly advisors will help you select the appropriate classes.

 What is the difference between Credit and Continuing Education ESOL classes?

 Credit ESOL classes are designed for students who plan to continue their academic career.
 These classes prepare students for English proficiency at a university level.
 Students can earn "institutional credits," which can qualify them as full-time students for purposes of receiving health insurance or financial aid.

 Continuing Education (CE) ESOL classes are the same classes, but without academic credit.
 CE classes are designed for students who want to study English for self-improvement or for career development.
-CE students receive Continuing Education Units (CEUs) and a certificate upon successful completion of the course.
+CE students receive Continuing Education Units (CEUs) upon successful completion of the course.

 Should I take classes as a Credit or CE student?

 For the academic ESOL program, it is better if you can register as a credit student.
 US citizens, permanent residents, and students with eligible visas, such as an F-1, H-1B, or H-4 visa, can register as credit.
 Students with a high school diploma or GED who need English for college and students who meet the requirements of Texas law SB-1528 (3 years living in Texas before receiving a high school diploma or GED) can also sign up through credit.
 Students with a B-1 or B-2 visa (tourist or business visa), or those with ineligible or expired visas must take ESOL classes as a CE student.